mpruna/Wifi_analysis_using_Elk_Stack/README.md

 Exploit workflow:

-    scanning (in this phase we get as much useful information as possible on the target) vulnerability assessment(check out which would be the best way to gain access to the host) get access
+    Scanning (in this phase we get as much useful information as possible on the target) vulnerability Assessment(check out which would be the best way to gain access to the host) Get Access
-    elevate privileges
+    Elevate Privileges
-    exploit
+    Exploit

 ![Img](https://github.com/mpruna/Wifi_analysis_using_Elk_Stack/blob/master/images/exploit_work_flow.png)

-In this tutorial, I perform a quantitative access point analysis using Python, Elasticsearch, and aircrack-ng.
+In this tutorial, we perform a quantitative access point analysis using Python, Elasticsearch, and `aircrack-ng`.

 Workflow:

-    gather the data
+    Gather the data
-    wrangle the data if needed
+    Wrangle the data, if needed
-    upload the data into elasticsearch
+    Upload the data into elasticsearch
-    analyze the data
+    Analyze the data

 ### Gathering WiFi data